David Fumero

 David Fumero is an American actor and former fashion model.
 Fumero is best known for his roles as Cristian Vega on One Life to Live, Mike Sandoval on Power, and as the man who swept Mariah Carey off her feet on the beach in her video for her song "Honey".

 Personal life

 David Fumero was born on December 29, 1972, in Havana, Cuba.
 He is a former United States Marine.

 On December 9, 2007, Fumero married his One Life to Live co-star Melissa Fumero (née Gallo) who played Adriana Cramer on the show.
 They have two children together, a son born in March 2016 and another son born in February 2020.

+Fumero has frequently criticized the Cuban government on social media.
+In July 2021, David Fumero made a series of Instagram posts accusing the Cuban government of corruption and using deadly force against unarmed Cuban protestors.